 Flying Dutchman Smashburger with a generous serving of tater tots.

-The cooking process for the meat is the same as for traditional burgers.
+The cooking process for the flying Dutchman smash burgers is the same as for traditional burgers.
 The result is a juicy burger with melted American cheese, sauced to perfection — without all the carbs!
+Expect a world of flavor with this twist on the classic burger joint cheeseburger.

 Why You’ll Love the Flying Dutchman Smashburger Recipe